There are thousands of islands around the world, and millions of people live on them. Do islands have much mention in Bible prophecy?

 Understand that the above has not happened yet.
 It is a prophecy.

 And it is a prophecy that essentially shows two events.
 The first that not everyone of the islands will be killed by the great earthquake and the roaring of the waves and the sea.
-And the second is that God does have a plan which will result in salvation being offered to those who dwell on islands, even if they have not been called in this age (more information can be found in the article Hope of Salvation).
+And the second is that God does have a plan which will result in salvation being offered to those who dwell on islands, even if they have not been called in this age (more information can be found in the free online books:

 Island peoples are mentioned in the Bible.
 The gospel was preached to those who dwelled on islands.